Azure/azure-powershell/src/ResourceManager/Storage/Commands.Management.Storage/help/Add-AzureRmStorageAccountNetworkRule.md

 # Add-AzureRmStorageAccountNetworkRule

 ## SYNOPSIS
- Add IpRules or VirtualNetworkRules to the NetworkRule property of a Storage Account
+ Add IpRules or VirtualNetworkRules to the NetworkRule property of a Storage account

 ## SYNTAX